tommybear/ImGuiSharp/ARCHITECTURE.md

 - Checkbox
   - ID derived from label (and ID stack when pushed) guards hover/active state.
-  - Click press on the box activates; release over the box toggles the value.
+  - Click press anywhere on the framed region (including the label) activates;
+    release while hovered toggles the value.
-  - Visuals: filled box with inner mark when checked; label drawn to the right.
+  - Visuals: filled box with inner mark when checked; label drawn to the right;
+    navigation focus draws a highlight border around the full item rect.
 - RadioButton
   - Similar hover/active behaviour; selecting an option assigns the bound value.
-  - Visuals: circular frame from `FrameBg` colours with inner dot using `CheckMark` colour when selected.
+  - Visuals: circular frame from `FrameBg` colours with inner dot using `CheckMark` colour when selected; nav focus highlights the whole row.

 - SliderFloat
   - Press within the track activates; horizontal mouse drag maps pixels→value with clamping to `[min,max]` and returns `true` on release.
   - Visuals: track + knob; label and formatted value are drawn near the slider.
+  - Focus highlight: keyboard focus draws a nav-coloured frame border around the slider body.
   - Keyboard: default step is `(max-min)/100`; `Shift` multiplies by 10, `Ctrl` divides by 10.
 An optional explicit step overrides the base step.
 - No docking/tables/menus yet.